td0g/BallisticChronograph/README.md

 # BallisticChronograph
-Data used for Arduino-based Ballistic Chronograph
+Data repository for Arduino-based Ballistic Chronograph

 ## ballisticChronoBasic
 A very simple ballistic chronograph program.
 It reads out the speed over UART Serial to a PC.